 Not all leg veins are suitable for laser treatment.
 While spider veins respond well to laser treatment, larger leg veins and large varicose veins do not and are best treated with sclerotherapy.

-Our experienced leg vein doctor, Dr Tom, can assess your personal circumstances to determine the right treatment plan for you.
+Our experienced leg vein doctor, Our Doctors, can assess your personal circumstances to determine the right treatment plan for you.

 The Laser Process

 The true benefit of laser therapy for leg vein removal treatment is that no needles or incisions into the skin are required.

 This leg vein removal technique sends pulses of very strong concentrated bursts of light onto the vein at the skin’s surface.
 This heat damages the walls of the vein, causing it to slowly collapse then fade away.